kaukau001/pi-controller/README.md

 # pi-controller
-This project involves determining the parameters of a PI controller to be utilized with an Arduino connected to a DC motor.
+This project involves determining the parameters of a PI controller to be used with an Arduino connected to a DC motor.